Get your flu jab

 Who should have a flu jab?

 The over-65s, anyone with a long-term health condition (such as heart disease, respiratory disease, liver or kidney disease), pregnant women, people with weakened immune systems, those living in long-stay residential homes and carers of elderly people.
-Children aged two, three and four are also now being offered the flu vaccine, using a nasal spray, as well as children in school years one and two (all primary school children in some areas).
+Some 64-year-olds are also eligible - you are eligible if you will be 65 or over on 31 March 2020.
+All children who were aged two to ten on 31 August 2019 are also now being offered the flu vaccine using a nasal spray.

 Why is it important?